-Nufarm's strategic alliances, partnerships and distribution agreements are reviewed on an ongoing basis and aligned to strategy.
-Customer marketing plans are managed regionally and aligned to specific customer needs.
-Our customer base is diversified to minimise the impact of the loss of any single Relationships with other commercial counterparties Nufarm has important strategic alliances and a range of business relationships with other major companies in the sector, including licensing arrangements and distribution arrangements.
-These arrangements provide opportunities to maximise the value of Nufarm's distribution platforms as well as increasing Nufarm's customer base by providing access to additional products or new markets.
-Nufarm's collaborative relationships with other major crop protection companies may change or be terminated, which could have a material adverse impact on Nufarm's financial performance and the value of Nufarm shares.
-Relationships with suppliers Nufarm relies on the supply of a number of key raw materials, intermediates and active ingredients in order to produce and supply its range of crop protection products.
-Commercial terms relating to the supply of those inputs can vary and are subject to negotiation with third parties.
-Pricing and other terms associated with these arrangements can impact the margins associated with the sale of related products and Nufarm's future profitability and the value of Nufarm shares.
-As part of Nufarm's acquisitions of two portfolios of products in Europe, Nufarm entered into Transitional Supply Agreements (TSAs) with the vendors, Adama, Syngenta and FMC.
+Nufarm relies on the supply of a number of key raw materials, intermediates and active ingredients in order to produce and supply its range of crop protection products.
+Commercial terms relating to the supply of those inputs can vary and are subject to negotiation with third parties, Pricing and other terms associated with these arrangements can impact the margins associated with the sale of related products and Nufarm's future profitability and the value of Nufarm shares.
+As part of Nufarm's acquisitions of two portfolios of products in Europe, Nufarm entered into transitional supply agreements (TSAs) with the vendors, Adama, Syngenta and FMC.
 Nufarm is reliant on the vendors meeting their commitments under the respective TSAs for supply of a number of key products.
 The transitional services agreement (TSA) states that Adama following Nufarm's acquisition of Century must supply the in-scope finished good products to Nufarm for a period of two years from closing with an option to extend a further year.
-Prochloraz and Tebuconazole mixture formulations are key products in Century portfolio.
-Any inability to supply means farmers' needs may be replaced by competitor products as they cannot be substituted "like-for-like" by any others in Nufarm's portfolio.
+Prochloraz and Tebuconazole mixture formulations are key products in the Century portfolio.
+Any inability to supply means farmers' needs may be replaced by competitor products as they cannot be substituted 'like-for-like' by any others in Nufarm's portfolio.
 Once displaced by competitor products, it may be very challenging for Nufarm to re-enter for next season(s).
 The only substantive qualification to the supply obligation is force majeure.
-Adama has informed Nufarm that it is experiencing some supply issues arising out of the Chinese regulatory activity referenced on page 19, stating Force Majeure, a claim Nufarm has formally refuted.
+Adama has informed Nufarm that it is experiencing some supply issues arising out of the Chinese regulatory activity referenced on page 24, stating force majeure, a claim Nufarm has formally refuted.
 Adama has since put forward a proposal which would satisfy Nufarm's full forecast of Prochloraz based products on the assumption that one of their suppliers resumes production satisfactorily.

-Grower options and technology Growers evaluate a number of options when determining how best to address their crop protection needs.
-Products supplied by Nufarm might be assessed alongside products supplied by other crop protection companies and other forms of crop protection conferred by alternative technologies such as biological controls and biotechnology.
-The introduction of genetically modified seeds has, in some instances, either reduced the need for crop protection products or resulted in a change in the crop protection products used The Nufarm Portfolio team conducts regular assessments of advancements in application technology and product development.
+Grower options and technology

+Growers evaluate a number of options when determining how best to address their crop protection needs.
+Products supplied by Nufarm might be assessed alongside products supplied by other crop protection companies and other forms of crop protection by alternative technologies such as biological controls and biotechnology.
+The introduction of genetically modified seeds has, in some instances, either reduced the need for crop protection products or resulted in a change in the crop protection products used.

+The Nufarm portfolio team conducts regular assessments of advancements in application technology and product development.
 This is a key input to the product development pipeline and participation in potential partnerships with third parties with access to alternative technologies.
-Loss of key personnel There can be no assurance that Nufarm will be able to retain key personnel.
-The loss of key personnel or the inability to recruit and retain or motivate high calibre staff could have a material adverse effect on Nufarm.
-Nufarm operates globally and has facilities in multiple jurisdictions.
-Management of a complex business that operates globally has a higher employee risk / complexity than a business which operates in one jurisdiction.
-The addition of new employees and the departure of existing employees, particularly in key positions, can be disruptive and could have an adverse effect on Nufarm and may impact Nufarm's financial performance, future prospects of the business and the price of Nufarm shares